jammc313/PopulationGenomicAnalyses/Instructions_for_project_work.md

 # Investigating population structure and affinity of unidentified human populations

 ## Instructions for project work
 For this project you should organize yourselves into groups of 3 or 4.
 Work together to complete the project, and the end result should be a scientific report (including Abstract, Introduction, Materials & Methods, Results, Discussion, References, Appendices) of approximately 15 pages.
-You will present your results together on the **15th October** (which is also the deadline for the written report).
+You will present your results together on the **15th October**.
+This is also the deadline for the written report.

-### DATA
+### Overview
-You have been given some reference and target populations.
+You have been given genetic data from target populations and reference datasets for comparison.
 They can be found here:

 ```
 /proj/uppmax2021-2-19/nobackup/HUMAN_POPGEN_PROJECT/IN_DATA
 ```

 You will also find some useful scripts in the `SCRIPTS` folder.

-## Your task
-Ultimately you need to identify what populations you have in the `Unknown.fam`.
-To achieve this you have been given some reference datasets that should be useful for comparison.
+Your task is to try to identify the mystery populations you have in the `Unknown.fam`.

-## Workflow
+## Basic workflow
-Your unknown samples are "different" somehow, a hint is to look at the genotyping rate - i.e. missingness.
-Part of your first task is to figure out what types of samples you have, and why they are valuable even though they look the way they do.
-It can also be helpful to look at their names in the data files.
-You should not apply the filters to your unknown samples!
+The first thing to note is that your unknown samples are "different" somehow.
+You should look at the genotyping rate (i.e. missingness) and compare this between your unknown and reference datasets.
+An important part of your task is to figure out what kind of samples you have, and why they are valuable.
+A further hint is that it can be helpful to look at the sample names in the data files!

-Below is a rough outline of what you need to do
+Below is a very rough outline of what you need to do

 * Check for related individuals in your reference dataset (and filter them out)
 * Unify SNP names across your dataset (by position)
-* Filter the reference individuals & SNPs
+* Filter the **reference** individuals & SNPs (**not** your unknown samples)
 * Merge datasets
 * PCA
 * ADMIXTURE
 * Projected PCA

-## More thorough instructions...

 ## Population structure analysis
 Before we start here are some basic Unix/Linux commands if you are not used to working in a Unix-style terminal: